Kriz182/explore-assistant/README.md

 # Run the app:
 Before running the app, make sure that you’re logged in to the instance (Looker) and performing login using gcloud CLI (or any other preferred method to you).

-1. Open a terminal window and navigate to the directory where you saved the script.
+1. Open a terminal window and navigate to the directory where you saved the script (explore-assistant.py).
-Run the following command: (replace explore_assistant.py by the name of your script) :
+Run the following command:  :

 ```streamlit run explore_assistant.py```